Treasury Inspector General for Tax Administration

 Contact: David Barnes

-WASHINGTON – While an award program for Internal Revenue Service (IRS) employees complies with Federal regulations, some employees with tax and conduct issues received awards, according to a report released publicly today by the Treasury Inspector General for Tax Administration (TIGTA).
+WASHINGTON – While an Individual Retirement Arrangement, or IRA, is a key source of retirement income for many Americans, the Internal Revenue Service (IRS) needs to improve its ability to educate IRA custodians and more completely identify potentially noncompliant taxpayers, according to a report released today by the Treasury Inspector General for Tax Administration (TIGTA).

 Read the report.